 What’s on in Malaga in November – art exhibitions

 As always, events in Malaga in November include lots of great art (whatever your favourite genre).
-You can read more about art exhibitions in Malaga this autumn here.
+For more information, read our guide to museums in Malaga.

 While you’re at CAC, don’t miss the permanent and Neighbours exhibitions.
 They’re both packed with interesting and thought-provoking art work and installations.

-Top tip – art museums in Malaga have free entry on Sundays after.4pm.
+Top tip – art museums in Malaga have free entry on Sunday afternoons.